-While many employers will decide to continue to encourage homeworking, HR needs to plan for a safe return to the workplace, whether employees are being asked to return now or further down the line.
+While many employers will continue to support homeworking for the foreseeable future, HR needs to plan for a safe return to the workplace at some point.
 The UK Government’s “COVID-19 secure” guidelines set out a process for employers to follow, based around risk assessment, social distancing measures and actions to mitigate the risk of coronavirus transmission.

-HR will be required to manage the needs of employees with particular circumstances that make it difficult or impossible for them to return to work, such as health concerns, childcare or transport issues.
+HR will be required to manage the needs of employees with particular circumstances that make it difficult or impossible for them to attend the workplace, such as health concerns, childcare or transport issues.
 Applying a blanket approach to all employees will not be appropriate.